xuestella03/WINTER25-CS326/lectures/L16_exam_review/slides.md

 You will **not** be expected to do any programming on the exam.
 You will be asked to interpret code, identify errors, and explain concepts.
 The exam will be **closed book** and **closed notes**.
 You will not be allowed to use any resources during the exam.
 You will not need a calculator.

-The following topics will be covered on the exam -- they are not exhaustive but should give you a good idea of what to expect.
-As a reminder, I'm going for about a 30/70 split of Part I material and Part II material.
+The following topics will likely be covered on the exam -- they are not exhaustive but should give you a good idea of what to expect.
+Anything talked about in lecture or on your homework is fair game.

+You will be notified on Tuesday about the relative question split (Part I / Part II), after the exam is written.

 <!--s-->